2DegreesInvesting/tiltEPProductsPre-processor/README.md

 ```` Shell
 $ conda create -n ${name of your enviroment} python=${specify python version}
 ````
+For the development of this repository, Python version 3.10 was used.
 This might take a couple of minutes but once that is completed, the environment can be activated by running the following command:

 ```` Shell
 $ conda activate ${name of the enviroment you just created}